tnevolin/openxcomextended-tftd-rework-evolution/README.md

 * (Experimental) Coelacanth and Displaceur are resistant to stun but not immune to it.
 Thermal shock bomb can stun/injure them.
 * Reduces Xharquid under armor a little to make it killable with explosives.
 Still need like 4-6 grenades/rockets to deal with it.
 * Increased Triscene under armor a little as it is NOT HE resistant.

+## 16

+* Adapted to Brutal-AI engine.
+* Decreased explosives power to make more gradual progression.
+* Adjusted HE damage modifiers and under armors to make more gradual progression.